Ostorlab/KEV/README.md

 ```

-And the run it the domain you would like to taget:
+And the run it the domain you would like to target:

 ```shell
 ostorlab scan run --install -g agent_group.yaml domain-name example.com